Cybersecurity Specialist Jobs in USA with Visa Sponsorship

 Which visa types are most commonly used to sponsor cybersecurity specialists?

-The H-1B is the most common visa for sponsored cybersecurity roles, covering positions like security engineer, penetration tester, and GRC analyst.
+The H-1B visa is the most common visa for sponsored cybersecurity roles, covering positions like security engineer, penetration tester, and GRC analyst.
 The O-1A is an option for specialists with significant accomplishments, published research, or industry recognition.
 Australians can apply for the E-3 visa, which has no lottery and processes faster.
 Browse sponsored cybersecurity openings on Migrate Mate to see which employers are actively filing.

 Does my degree field affect H-1B eligibility for cybersecurity jobs?